Taxes in Vietnam.

 VII.
 LAND TAX

-Leadership TSC provides accounting, financial audit and tax minimization services in Vietnam.
+Nine Points Consulting provides accounting, financial audit and tax minimization services in Vietnam.

 Contact us now and get a proposal for accounting services and tax minimization for your company in Vietnam.